rusticata/x509-parser/README.md

 ### 0.8.0

 - Upgrade to `der-parser` 4.0

-### 0.7.0

 - Fix clippy warnings
   - `nid2obj` argument is now passed by copy, not reference
+- Add method to get a formatted string of the certificate serial number
+- Add method to get decoded version

+### 0.7.0

+- Expose raw bytes of the certificate serial number
 - Set edition to 2018

 ### 0.6.4